On the logo above, each line on the clock face is a year, coloured to show the average temperature. 1884 (bottom) 2018 (top).

 Want to take action on climate change?
 Not sure what to do?

-Here’s a simple idea: take part in this one minute strike, 11am, every Thursday
+Here’s a simple idea: take part in this one minute strike, 11am, local time every Thursday or Friday!

 - Just stop wherever you are, and spend one minute imagining a better future.

 - On social media?
-Post or tweet “At #11thHourForClimate let’s #ImagineFor1Minute” at some time every Thursday, week on week; the ‘hashtags’ get counted.
+Post or tweet “At #11thHourForClimate let’s #ImagineFor1Minute” at some time every Thursday or Friday, week on week; the ‘hashtags’ get counted.
 You are welcome to say more!
 Share what you imagined during your minute?

 Why?
 Doing our bit is good but not enough.
 Widespread change is needed.
 Together we can give strength to governments so that they act.